 Feds Blast NYC Board of Elections for Purging Voters

-New York City (CN) – The Department of Justice is intervening in a lawsuit against New York City’s Board of Elections, claiming the board illegally purged more than 117,000 Brooklyn voters in the run up to last April’s presidential primary.
+BROOKLYN, N.Y.
+(CN) – The Department of Justice is intervening in a lawsuit against New York City’s Board of Elections, claiming the board illegally purged more than 117,000 Brooklyn voters in the run up to last April’s presidential primary.

 Common Cause New York, a grassroots group focused on government accountability, filed suit against the Board of Elections on November 3 to restore the registration of Brooklyn residents who were removed from voter rolls solely because they had failed to vote in past elections or respond to notices confirming their eligibility.